FarronF/limerick-council-meetings/meetings/2020/12/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 18th November, 2020.md

  Successful SMEs need to be financially resilient

-A number of recommendations with short and medium actions were laid out in the Report---
+A number of recommendations with short and medium actions were laid out in the Report
+---
 1. *Make supporting SMEs a key priority for the local economy*.
 Actions include the

 mapping of all businesses across Limerick; regular reporting on SME performance